Frame Vector Group Representations and Amenability Properties: Amenability and Frames

+Returning to the proof of (iv)$\Rightarrow$(i), with Lemma \ref{lemsub}, we get $1_G\prec\pi<\lambda$ and so $G$ is amenable.
 The next lemma shows that item (v) also implies the containment $1_G\prec \pi < \lambda$. {\operatorname*{Range}} {\operatorname*{Ker}} \begin{lemma} Suppose $\pi$ has a weak frame vector $\psi\in H$.
 Then $\pi$ is equivalent to a subrepresentation of the left regular representation. \end{lemma} \begin{proof} We use the polar decomposition for $\theta$, the analysis operator.
 The operator $\theta$ is bounded, since the vector $\psi$ is a Bessel vector, and $\theta$ is injective, since $\psi$ is total.
 Also, according to Lemma \ref{commutation}, $\theta$ intertwines the representations $\pi$ on $H$ and $\lambda$ on $l^2(G)$.

 We do the polar decomposition of $\theta$: $\theta=U|\theta|$ where $|\theta|=(\theta^*\theta)^{1/2}$ and $U$ is a partial isometry with initial space $\cj{\Range|\theta|}=\Ker|\theta|^\perp$; moreover, since $\theta$ is injective, so is $|\theta|$, and $U$ is an isometry.